-A great deal of human interactions with brands now take place digitally, a development that seems to be ever accelerating…
+A great deal of human interactions with brands now take place digitally – so how can organisations stay up to date with thier customers lifestyles?

-This has caused a surge in the need for UX research to help brands operate optimally in the digital world, ensuring that their products are easily operated and understood by users.
+There has been a surge in the need for UX research to help brands operate optimally in the digital world, ensuring that their products are easily operated and understood by users.

 However, it is important to keep in mind that user testing only offers a partial understanding of consumer needs.
 The ‘lived experiences’ of digital consumers must also be taken into account.
 Indeed, failure to take this holistic approach may lead to blind spots for digital products.